• Skip to primary navigation

 Instructions

-• Add water to a small pot of water and heat it to simmer over medium heat.
+• Add water to a small pot and heat it to simmer over medium heat.

-• Place the egg white mixture in a mixing bowl (or the bowl of a stand mixer with the paddle attachment) and beat on medium speed until stiff peaks form. (it will take about 5 more minutes).
+• Place the egg white mixture in a metal mixing bowl (or the bowl of a stand mixer with the whisk attachment) and beat on medium speed until stiff peaks form. (it will take about 5 more minutes).

-• Slowly add the marshmallow fluff and vanilla extract and beat on high speed until the stiff peaks form again (approximately 3 minutes).
+• Slowly add the marshmallow fluff 1-2 teaspoons at a time over the course of 1-2 minutes and vanilla extract and continually beat on high speed until the stiff peaks form again (approximately 3 minutes).

 • For Cupcakes: add the frosting to a piping bag with whatever tip you'd like and add the frosting to the cupcakes.